OlivierLD/cylon.js.samples/README.md

 To get started, read [this](https://cylonjs.com/documentation/platforms/raspberry-pi/).

-Install a REST client
+Install a REST client for nodejs:
 ```
  $ npm install node-rest-client
 ```
 Doc is [here](https://www.npmjs.com/package/node-rest-client).

 You need an Adafruit-IO key.
+Those who don't have one can get it from [Adafruit-IO](https://io.adafruit.com).

 _Example_: feed Adafruit-IO from Cylon.js:
 ```